drewdeponte/alt/README.md

 `alt` is a command line utility that attempts to find the "alternate path" for the provided path.
 This is primarily intended for developers.
-It is written in 100% pure ruby, with zero dependencies.
-Hence, it is able to run on any machine that has a ruby interpreter installed.
-This is most machines now days.
+It is written in Rust.
+Hence, it is compiled and distributed as a binary.

 It was originally written to alternate files in vim, but has no dependency on vim at all and can be used in many other scenarios as it is just a command line